DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

   conditions.
 - Police search lights clip momentarily as the camera passes through the boundary of the light cone.
+- In certain foggy conditions, there is a box shaped artefact visible in the foggy sky.

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------